bravegrumpy/merther/src/misunderstood/chapters/08_Twisted.md

 "Place your requests on the table, your *Majesty*," Gwen said, indicating at one of the tables.
 Arthur wanted some weapons for his most special knights.
 Luckily, these *happen* to be *exactly* the knights that Merlin should most watch out for.

+She nearly shuddered, thinking about how her own brother was on the list of dangerous knights.

 *Take a deep breath.
 Don't betray the degree of your nerves,* Gwen thought to herself.
 She straightened her shoulders, hoping to hide her superior chain mail from view.

 "I said, what do you have for *me*," Arthur said, licking his lips.
 The armory was not well ventilated.
 A pool of sweat dripped from Arthur's upper lip.
 He might have been handsome if he weren't so cruel.